Wheeler1711/KID_multitone_readout/README.md

 # Calibrate and average polcal data
 ```
 # Multitone readout measures 250 kS/s
-# Cliabration routine reduces it to 1 kS/s
+# Calibration routine reduces it to 1 kS/s
+# Folder needs to be inerted manually in the code
 #
 python calibrate_polcal.py
 ```